orlabs/orange/README.md

 help    Show help tips
 ```

-#### Systemtap flame map
+#### Systemtap Flame Graph

-First , you can install systemtap and wrk  or refer this https://github.com/noname007/script/tree/master/systemtap to install.
+First , you can install systemtap,[FlameGraph tools](https://github.com/brendangregg/FlameGraph) and wrk by yourself or refer this https://github.com/noname007/script/tree/master/systemtap to install.

 Second, run the cmd and wait a miniute.